 Look after yourself

 As parents and carers, you play a crucial part in your child’s health and wellbeing, and sometimes this might not be easy when your child is having a difficult time.
 In order to support your child it’s important that you make time to look after your own emotional wellbeing and find support for yourself.
-All of the advice above for supporting a young person can also be beneficial for parents and carers to better look after your own wellbeing.
+All of the advice above for supporting a young person can also help parents and carers to look after their own wellbeing.

-Sharing your feelings and staying connected with trusted family and friends can also be very helpful.
+Sharing your feelings and staying connected with trusted family and friends can also be helpful.

 - Listen to your young person to find out what caused the low mood